ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - **Camera Shake**, shake effect has been fixed to work consistently at any frame rate and can be disabled with this option
 - **Centered Vehicle Camera**, makes vehicle camera centered, for more options install the [original mod](https://github.com/gennariarmando/iv-centered-vehicle-cam) separately
 - **Centered On Foot Camera**, makes on foot camera centered, also for more options install the [original mod](https://github.com/gennariarmando/iv-centered-onfoot-cam)
-- **Turn Indicators**, allows the player to use vehicle turn indicators
+- **Turn Indicators**, allows the player to use vehicle turn indicators and hazard lights
 - **Always Show Bullet Traces**, shows bullet traces on every shot instead of randomly, like in the older games
+- **Vehicle Camera Centering Delay**, controls the time until the vehicle camera auto centering kicks in after moving it
-- **Centering Delay**, controls the time until the camera auto centering kicks in after moving it
+- **On Foot Camera Centering Delay**, controls the time until the on foot camera auto centering kicks in after moving it
+- **Vehicle Camera Turn Speed**, controls the camera turn speed when driving a vehicle and turning
 - **Gamepad Icons**, allows to select various controller icon styles (Xbox 360, Xbox One, PS3, PS4, PS5, Nintendo Switch, Steam Deck)
 - **Raw Input**, raw input for menu and adjustments for in-game camera mouse look